dankdaniel420/UBSGCC_CHADgpt/index.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: default
+title: Index
+---
 # Introduction

 This repository provides documentation to the various challenges I encountered during the UBS GCC 2024 The goal is to demonstrate my problem-solving approach and share my thought process as I tackled each challenge.